 In recent years, the Belgian government made it easier to make an extra income through a side hustle.
-In 2015 it introduced a new form of unlimited untaxed income albeit with stringent measures: Flexi-jobs.
+In 2015 it introduced a new form of unlimited untaxed income: Flexi-jobs.
 Later, in 2018, it introduced another form of untaxed income with a limit of 6,340 EUR.
-It is this last form that the Constitutional Court has annulled.
-But what does this mean for people that want to still earn something extra?
+Unfortunately, It’s this last form that the Constitutional Court has annulled. µwhat does this mean for people that still want to side hustle?

 The law made it possible to earn something extra as a natural person (i.e., not a company) for your local sports clubs but also for couriers like Deliveroo and UberEats.
 There was a list of recognized sectors and companies where you could register.